Highest Final attendance by Sea of Green in MCG Final | PAK vs ENG | 80,000+ T20 World Cup Final + Millions in Viewership| ICC lottery from Pakistanis

 ICC earned millions and billions from ICC Final with mostly 80% Pakistanis attendance and world wide sponsorships.

-While jealous Indians said MCG will not be filled, and yet Pakistanis flocked in thousands to highest ever ICC event Final match in the world in the Final between Pakistan vs England.
+While jealous Indians said MCG will not be filled, and yet MCG got fulled up - Pakistanis flocked in thousands to highest ever ICC event Final match watch in the world between Pakistan vs England.
+With that ICC got happy with loads of money its coffers without India.

 ICC earned millions and billions from ICC Final with mostly 80% Pakistanis attendance and world wide sponsorships.

-While jealous Indians said MCG will not be filled, and yet Pakistanis flocked in thousands to highest ever ICC event Final match in the world in the Final between Pakistan vs England.
+While jealous Indians said MCG will not be filled, and yet MCG got fulled up - Pakistanis flocked in thousands to highest ever ICC event Final match watch in the world between Pakistan vs England.
+With that ICC got happy with loads of money its coffers without India.